 0.0 Executive Summary

-Systems were able to reach external IP addresses but failed to resolve domain names, indicating a service-layer failure rather than a connectivity issue.
+The systems were able to reach external IP addresses but failed to resolve domain names, indicating a service-layer failure rather than a connectivity issue.

 1.0 Troubleshooting pfSense DNS Resolution